 The most dangerous times to drive occur during the morning and afternoon commutes.
 On weekdays, traffic crashes see a small peak around 8 a.m. and a large peak between 3 p.m. and 5 p.m.
 Weekend days peak between noon and 3 p.m.
 However, the weekend day peak is only one-quarter of the weekday peak.

-Schedule a Free Consultation With Our Experienced Hamilton Car Accident Lawyers
+Schedule a Free Consultation With An Experienced Hamilton Car Crash Lawyer

 Car accident statistics fail to show the financial and human cost of the injuries and deaths these crashes produce.
 Contact Findlay Personal Injury Lawyers to discuss your legal options if you suffer an injury in a car accident.